How to Make German-Style, Pan-Fried Potatoes

 IMG_20200606_181254-01

 I love potatoes; they are so versatile.
 Besides serving them traditional ways – mashed, baked, fried, or cooked – they can also be turned into tasty dishes like potato gratin, potato dumplings, or potato salad, to name a few.
-However, my favorite way to have potatoes is as bratkartoffeln, a German-style, pan-fried, potato dish made of leftover potatoes.
-In fact, if we cook or bake potatoes, I always purposely make more to be able to make this dish.
+However, my favorite way to have potatoes is as Bratkartoffeln, a German-style, pan-fried, potato dish made of leftover potatoes.
+In fact, if we cook potatoes, I always purposely make more to be able to make this dish.

 While the low-carb movement avoids white potatoes, they are a traditional staple in many cultures.
 Personally, I make sure that every meal is well-balanced with protein, fat, and carbs, and potatoes work well for me – even sometimes added for breakfast.
 They are rich in starch, which is a complex carbohydrate in an easy-to-digest form.
 Potatoes are also a good source of vitamins C and B complex, potassium, calcium, and iron.